cse151a-nba-project/milestone-2/README.md

 Please see Python notebook and pdf for details of our exploratory data analysis.

+See https://github.com/cse151a-nba-project/data, which is the data downloaded from: https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats

 ## Group Member List
 - Aaron Li all042@ucsd.edu
 - Bryant Jin brjin@ucsd.edu